ahmadshuraih/LB-Tester/readme.md

 #### Attributes:

-> - originalTestObject: TestObject //The original TestObject wich will be copied (Only tenantId will be replaced if neccessary).<br>
+> - originalTestObject: TestObject //The original TestObject wich will be copied (Only tenantId will be replaced if neccessary).
-> - startTenantId: string //is the start tenant it wich will be increased based on incrementStep.<br>
+> - startTenantId: string //is the start tenant it wich will be increased based on incrementStep.
-> - totalTestObjects: //is how many test objects you want to generate.<br>
+> - totalTestObjects: //is how many test objects you want to generate.
-> - fixedTenant: boolean //If you want to increased the startTenantId of the generated TestObjects or use it as-is for all generated objects from the originalTestObject.<br>
+> - fixedTenant: boolean //If you want to increased the startTenantId of the generated TestObjects or use it as-is for all generated objects from the originalTestObject.
-> - incrementStep: number //how many steps (numbers) do you want to increase the startTenantId per generated object.<br>
+> - incrementStep: number //how many steps (numbers) do you want to increase the startTenantId per generated object.
 > - testObjects: TestObject[] //The list that contains all TestObjects.

 ### TesterOptions

 #### Attributes:

-> - url: string //The base url + the requests parameters as one url<br>
+> - url: string //The base url + the requests parameters as one url.
-> - data?: any //(optional) Data object<br>
+> - data?: any //(optional) Data object.
-> - headers?: AxiosRequestConfig<any> //(optional) The request headers
+> - headers?: AxiosRequestConfig<<any>any> //(optional) The request headers.

 ### TestCallResponse

-Object to contain if the request succeed or failed, the response and the spent time during the requesting
+Object to contain if the request succeed or failed, the response and the spent time during the requesting.

 #### Attributes:

-> - succeed: boolean //The result of the api call, if the call succeed or failed with error<br>
+> - succeed: boolean //The result of the api call, if the call succeed or failed with error.
-> - response?: AxiosResponse<any, any> //The response of the api call<br>
+> - response?: AxiosResponse<any, any> //The response of the api call.
-> - error?: any //The error description if the api call failed with error<br>
+> - error?: any //The error description if the api call failed with error.
-> - timeSpent?: number //The time spent during this api call
+> - timeSpent?: number //The time spent during this api call.

 ### TestCheckObject

-This object contains testobject, testeroptions and testcallresponse that are useful while checking the tests reponse and comparing the results
+This object contains testobject, testeroptions and testcallresponse that are useful while checking the tests reponse and comparing the results.

 #### Attributes:

-> - testObject: TestObject<br>
+> - testObject: TestObject
-> - testerOptions: TesterOptions<br>
+> - testerOptions: TesterOptions
 > - testCallResponse: TestCallResponse

 ### TestResultObject

-This objects contains the useful details for the user to be written in testresults.json file
+This objects contains the useful details for the user to be written in testresults.json file.

 #### Attributes:

-> - testNumber: number<br>
+> - testNumber: number
-> - testObject: TestObject<br>
+> - testObject: TestObject
-> - testerOptions: TesterOptions<br>
+> - testerOptions: TesterOptions
 > - testCallResponse: {status: number, headers: {}, timeSpent: number}

 ### SucceedOrBrokenTotal